FOR IMMEDIATE RELEASE

-Baton Rouge, LA — Today States Newsroom, the nation’s leading network of state-based nonprofit news outlets, announced the launch of the Louisiana Illuminator.
-The outlet will be led by veteran, award-winning reporter and columnist Jarvis DeBerry, and is States Newsroom’s 16th newsroom and sixth in the South.
+Nashville, TN — Today States Newsroom, the nation’s leading network of state-based nonprofit news outlets, announced the launch of the Tennessee Lookout.
+The outlet will be led by veteran journalist Holly McCall, and is States Newsroom’s 14th newsroom and fourth in the South.

 “Our vision for state journalism is to make sure that no matter where you are or where you live, you have access to the most accurate and high quality reporting.” said Chris Fitzsimon, Director and Publisher of States Newsroom.
 “Especially in times of crisis, newspapers and journalists are needed more than ever to provide accurate information that can potentially save lives.”